Entrar

 future sustantivo

-1. The time yet to come.
+1. the time yet to come.

 The company's future is uncertain after the recent financial losses, but investors are hoping for a turnaround.
 El futuro de la empresa es incierto después de las recientes pérdidas financieras, pero los inversores esperan una turnaround.

-2. A verb tense that expresses actions or states in the future.
+2. a verb tense that expresses actions or states in the future.

 The company's future plans include expanding into new markets and increasing their production capacity.
 Los planes futuros de la empresa incluyen expandirse a nuevos mercados y aumentar su capacidad productiva.

-3. Bulk commodities bought or sold at an agreed price for delivery at a specified future date.
+3. bulk commodities bought or sold at an agreed price for delivery at a specified future date.

 The agricultural cooperative signed a futures contract to sell 10,000 tons of wheat in the future at a fixed price of $250 per ton.
 La cooperativa agrícola firmó un contrato de futuros para vender 10.000 toneladas de trigo en el futuro a un precio fijo de $250 por tonelada.

-man noun
+man sustantivo

-1. An adult person who is male (as opposed to a woman).
+1. an adult person who is male (as opposed to a woman).

 The man in the suit walked into the room, greeting everyone with a firm handshake.
 El hombre con traje entró en la habitación, saludando a todos con un apretón de mano firme.

-2. Someone who serves in the armed forces.
+2. someone who serves in the armed forces.

 The man stood proudly at attention during the military parade, his uniform gleaming with medals and ribbons.
 El hombre se paró con orgullo en posición de firmes durante la desfile militar, su uniforme brillando con medallas y cintas.

-3. The generic use of the word to refer to any human being.
+3. the generic use of the word to refer to any human being.

 The man who walked into the coffee shop was struggling to make ends meet, but he always had a kind smile on his face.
 El hombre que entró en el café era difícil de mantenerse, pero siempre tenía una sonrisa amable en su rostro.

-4. Any living or extinct member of the family hominidae characterized by superior intelligence, articulate speech, and erect carriage.
+4. any living or extinct member of the family Hominidae characterized by superior intelligence, articulate speech, and erect carriage.

 The museum displayed a fossilized man from the early Stone Age, showcasing the evolution of human species over millions of years.
 El museo exhibió un hombre fosilizado de la Edad del Hombre temprana, muestra el evolución de las especies humanas durante millones de años.

-5. A male subordinate.
+5. a male subordinate.

 The CEO addressed his team of men, including the man who had been working on the project for months.
 El CEO se dirigió a su equipo de hombres, incluyendo al hombre que había estado trabajando en el proyecto durante meses.

-6. An adult male person who has a manly character (virile and courageous competent).
+6. an adult male person who has a manly character (virile and courageous competent).

 The brave firefighter was hailed as a true man after he rescued a family from a burning building, earning him the respect of his colleagues.
 El valiente bombero fue aclamado como un verdadero hombre después de que rescató a una familia de un edificio en llamas, lo que le granjeó el respeto de sus compañeros.

-7. A manservant who acts as a personal attendant to his employer.
+7. a manservant who acts as a personal attendant to his employer.

 The wealthy businessman was accustomed to having his loyal man, James, by his side at all times, ensuring that every need was met and every whim was catered to.
 El empresario acaudalado estaba acostumbrado a tener su leal hombre, James, siempre al lado, asegurándose de que todas sus necesidades fueran satisfechas y todos sus caprichos fueran atendidos.

-8. A male person who plays a significant role (husband or lover or boyfriend) in the life of a particular woman.
+8. a male person who plays a significant role (husband or lover or boyfriend) in the life of a particular woman.

 As she walked down the aisle, her eyes locked onto her man's smiling face, filled with love and adoration for her.
 Mientras caminaba por el pasillo, sus ojos se fijaron en la sonriente cara de su hombre, llena de amor y adoración hacia ella.

-9. One of the british isles in the irish sea.
+9. one of the British Isles in the Irish Sea.

 The Isle of Man is a popular destination for cyclists, with its scenic routes and challenging hills.
 La Isla de Man es un destino popular para ciclistas, con sus rutas paisajistas y colinas desafiantes.

-10. Game equipment consisting of an object used in playing certain board games.
+10. game equipment consisting of an object used in playing certain board games.

 The Monopoly man was passed from player to player, with each person trying to acquire properties and accumulate wealth.
 El hombre de la Monopolía fue pasado de jugador a jugador, con cada persona intentando adquirir propiedades y acumular riqueza.

-11. All of the living human inhabitants of the earth.
+11. all of the living human inhabitants of the earth.

 The United Nations estimates that there are over 7.9 billion men on Earth, highlighting the importance of sustainable development for all.
 La Organización de las Naciones Unidas estima que hay más de 7,9 mil millones de hombres en la Tierra, lo que destaca la importancia del desarrollo sostenible para todos.